 - Aburaage – This is also known as “deep fried tofu pouch” in English.

 - Dried wakame (seaweed) – Dried wakame is easier to use and more suitable for miso soup.

-Here are my instructions for how to make authentic aka-dashi red miso soup in just 4 easy steps!
-For ingredient quantities and simplified instructions, see the printable recipe card below.
+Here are my step-by-step instructions for how to make Authentic Red Miso Soup at home.
+For ingredient quantities and simplified instructions, scroll down for the Printable Recipe Card below.

 Start by pouring your dashi into a saucepan and bring it to a boil over a medium heat.

 Cut the tofu pouch into thin slices and add them to the dashi broth along with the dried wakame.
 Wakame expands a lot once added to the water so a little goes a long way.